alexbilbie/alexbilbie.github.com/_posts/2015-04-18-setting-up-jenkins.md

 ## Setup the server

-First create a new Digital Ocean droplet (I've used a $5/month 512mb box but if you're going to use Jenkins for multiple production projects I recommend you use a server with at least 2gb of RAM) to keep your builds speedy.
+First create a new Ubuntu server - I've used a $5/month 512mb box but if you're going to use Jenkins for multiple production projects I recommend you use a server with at least 2gb of RAM to keep your builds speedy.

 Once the server has powered up then SSH in.
 We're going to need a few tools installed:

 <script src="https://gist.github.com/alexbilbie/17f0bcf9f33c48164972.js"></script>